HIST5152/fall22/syllabus.md

 Limited resources are available for students who do not have the technology they need for class.
 Students with educational technology needs, including no computer or camera or insufficient Wifi-access, should submit a Student Technology Assistance Application located in TUPortal and linked from the [Dean of Students Support and Resources](https://deanofstudents.temple.edu/support-and-resources) webpage.
 The university will endeavor to meet needs, such as with a long-term loan of a laptop or Mifi device, a refurbished computer, or subsidized internet access.
 On-campus computer labs are available for student use.
 Note that there are [technology resources](https://tuportal6.temple.edu/group/its/its-resources-and-services) available for students, including some software that is available for free download and other specialty software that may be available for remote access through ITS.

 #### Technical support
+For a listing of technical support services available to Temple University students, see the [Temple Tech Support](https://gened.temple.edu/tech-support/) page.
+You may also wish to consult the [Tech Help](https://hist5152.github.io/fall22/resources/#tech) page for quick troubleshooting solutions.